Human Resources, Management, and Organizational Development Consulting Services

 ph: 916-753-3993

-Our general approach in performance management and program evaluation centers on four general steps depicted in the following figure and described below.
+Truly effective performance management and program evaluation efforts center on four general steps depicted in the following figure and described below.

 Basic Evaluation Methodology of Advent Consulting Associates